MediaComem/comem-archioweb/subjects/mongodb/README.md

 ### Inserting documents

-Insert a couple of documents into a collection named **people** (again, it is automtically created if it doesn't exist):
+Insert a couple of documents into a collection named **people** (again, it is automatically created if it doesn't exist):

 ```bash
 db.people.insert({